adhikhom/git_lesson/README.md

  					14. git checkout master

  					15. use 'git checkout master README.md' to undelete file(s)

+ 					16. if git bash more log use arrow down until END and then 'q' to normal